Return to Reynolds Archive

 Peter LePatourel immigrated to the United States in 1876 from the Isle of Guernsey, which is located in The English Channel between England and France.
 Guernsey is located off the western coast of France.
-The islands cover an area of 75 sq mi.
+The islands cover an area of 75 square miles.
 The Channel Islands are made up of the islands of Jersey, Guernsey, Alderney, Sark, and several islets.
 Dairy farming is one of the main enterprises and the islands are famous for their cattle breeds, including the Jersey and Guernsey.
-During the 10th century the islands were a part of Normandy but came under British rule at the time of the Norman Conquest in 1066.
+During the 10th century the islands were a part of Normandy, but came under British rule at the time of the Norman Conquest in 1066.
 This accounts for why Peter was of French descent.
 The islands have a large population of French ancestry.

 The greenhouse construction consisted of panes of glass that were fitted into narrow frames that supported the roof.
 This allowed for the maximum amount of light to pass into the greenhouse.
 The houses ran east and west.
 This configuration would add additional light into the greenhouses because this would utilize the sun as it passed across the horizon moving from east to west.
 The glass roof would always face the sun letting the full potential of the sun’s light to enter the houses trapping light and heat inside.
 A boiler heated the greenhouses.
 Heated pipes ran under wood framed benches that were filled with soil.
-The pipes radiated heat into the growing media, which made it possible to growing vegetables during the winter months.
+The pipes radiated heat into the growing media, which made it possible to grow vegetables during the winter months.
 Opening up vents in the roof or sides for cooling during the hot summer months provided ventilation.
 This design was state-of-the-art technology for the time and these principles were incorporated into modern greenhouse construction.
 Peter grew up in the greenhouse business on the Isle of Guernsey and utilized this technology when he built his facilities.
 During the winter months, vegetables were raised in the greenhouses and sold to local hotels in Hot Springs.

 Picture of Peter LePatourel's Greenhouse